ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 * Dancing is a wonderful way to exercise and lose weight.
 * Dancing is a traditional way for people to celebrate, especially on some happy occasions.
 * Dancing can make people express their feelings and emotions.
-* Dancing can help porple release pressure.
+* Dancing can help people release pressure.
 * Dancing can male people become more confident of themselves.
 * Dancing can help people improve their ability of teamwork.
 * Some dance is based on the local culture, and it is part of a tradition.